 Operating Plan.
 Due to the COVID-19 global pandemic, CCJPA reduced service beginning in March 2020 and will continue to operate a temporary reduced operating plan for train and bus service into the first quarter of FY 2021-22 with a goal to transition to full service in the second quarter.
 For the purposes of budget forecasting, the business plan reflects these presumed service levels but may need to be adjusted based on changing health and financial conditions.
-Operating plan changes in the next fiscal year include resuming food and beverage services onboard all trains when health conditions allow and the full implementation of a paper-free Transit Transfer Program.
+Operating plan changes in the next fiscal year include the full implementation of a paper-free Transit Transfer Program.